Silver World Award: Criterion

 Today, public nominations for the award are no longer accepted, but it is used by the executive leadership of Scouting America for recognition of world leaders in International Scouting, on the following basis and procedure:

-The award may be presented to citizens of any country whose Scout association is a member of the World Organization of the Scout Movement, in recognition of his or her service of exceptional character to the youth of his or her own country, or on an international basis.
+The award may be presented to citizens of any country whose Scout association is a member of the World Organization of the Scout Movement, in recognition of their service of exceptional character to the youth of their own country, or on an international basis.
 The recipient does not have to be a member of a Scout association.
 United States citizens may receive the Silver World Award for international service to youth, provided they are not registered members of Scouting America.

 Approved awards may be presented by an authorized member of Scouting America either by a personal visit with the recipient or at an official meeting of a national Scout association.

-As evidence of the award, a suitable certificate duly authorized by Scouting America is presented.
+As evidence of the award, a certificate, suitable for framing, duly authorized by Scouting America is presented.